JacobWeikum/Hello-World/README.md

 # Hello-World
-Experimenting with Git and GitHub for CS 3377 UTD
+Experimenting with Git and GitHub created for CS 3377 UTD